manishwaraprabhu/Building-and-Deploying-a-Question-Answering-System-with-Hugging-Face/README.md

 - Evaluating NLP models using EM and F1 metrics
 - Building and deploying interactive ML apps using Streamlit
 - Exposure to Hugging Face's ecosystem and Trainer API
+- Gained exposure to the foundations of Generative AI through the fine-tuning and deployment of a transformer-based question answering system.